 Good morning, chic readers!
 We hope you are having a great day.
-The Secret to Southern Charm tour (select dates below!) is in full swing and we hope to see you while we’re traveling!
+The Southern Side of Paradise (tour dates below!) is in full swing and we hope to see you while we’re traveling!

-In my latest novel, The Secret to Southern Charm, Peachtree Bluff’s least Southern sister, Caroline, has a gorgeous Hamptons home that is the site of one of the most memorable chapters of the book.
+In my last novel, The Secret to Southern Charm, Peachtree Bluff’s least Southern sister, Caroline, has a gorgeous Hamptons home that is the site of one of the most memorable chapters of the book.
+And, this year, I’ll be touring in the Hamptons as well!
 Today, we are imagining what Caroline’s Hamptons Beach House might look like.
 Take a peek for yourself!

 From The Secret to Southern Charm: